bbauska/UC-Davis-JS-Basics/readme.md

   alt="Inspect console right side of screen." />
 <!-- ![](./images/media/image53.png){width="5.0in" height="3.071581364829396in"} -->

-Right click on the white area and choose inspect.
-And that&apos;ll bring up the inspector in Chrome.
+<p>Right click on the white area and choose inspect.
+And that&apos;ll bring up
+the inspector in Chrome.
 And again, I&apos;m in Chrome.
 And when I do that, it might put the inspector over here it might do some different kinds of things.
 Some different buttons might be selected.
 But what you can do is you can use these buttons here.
 You can arrange this thing, make it bigger or smaller.
 You can use these buttons to move this inspector around.
-So this button here will allow me to choose where I want it to display.
+So this button here will allow me to choose where I want it to display.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 54. inspect console docking button (40) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->